 Kalamazoo College students who meet appropriate qualifications are eligible to apply for participation in a fine arts program in New York City, a fall quarter seminar at the Newberry Library in Chicago, an urban studies program at The Philadelphia Center, a semester program on the U.S.-Mexico border through the Border Studies Program, and a science/social science term at the Oak Ridge National Laboratory in Tennessee.
 College faculty members serve as liaison advisers to these programs.
 Students interested in the GLCA programs should consult with the appropriate faculty advisor or the Center for International Programs.

-About three-fourths of Kalamazoo College students participate in programs with the nationally recognized Mary Jane Underwood Stryker Institute for Service-Learning. students work with community partners in the city and immediate region to address community-identified issues such as disparities in health and education, migrant rights, prison reform, community arts, food systems and food justice, sustainability, and neighborhood development.
-Collaborating with over 40 community organizations and grass-roots groups, students conduct research and outreach, develop community gardens, make films, work with Kalamazoo Public School students, create health education materials, make art and poetry wtih community members, and more - all in the context of ongoing partnerships designed in collaboration with the community.
+About three-fourths of Kalamazoo College students participate in programs with the nationally recognized Mary Jane Underwood Stryker Center for Civic Engagement.
+Students work with community partners in the city, the immediate region, and on our own campus to address community-identified issues such as disparities in health and education, migrant rights, prison reform, community arts, food justice, sustainability, and neighborhood development.
+Collaborating with over 40 community organizations and grass-roots groups, students serve as scholar activists - they conduct research and outreach, develop community gardens, make films, register voters, work with Kalamazoo Public School students, create health education materials, make art and poetry with community members, influence environmental policy, and more - all in the context of ongoing partnerships designed in collaboration with the community.
 Each year, faculty offer over 20 community-based courses across the disciplines.
-Every week over 200 students work - as volunteers or through federal work study - in ongoing programs that Civic Engagement Scholars lead and coordinate.
+Every week over 200 students work - as volunteers or through federal work study - in ongoing programs that student Civic Engagement Scholars lead and coordinate.
 In the summer, we offer six-week, fully-funded Community Based Internships in Kalamazoo.
-All service-learning programs emphasize civic, academic, and personal growth within the a social justice context.
-We require all service-learning students to engage in structured reflection in order to make critical connections between service and learning, theory and practice, the global and the local, and the elements of their individualized "K Plan."
-In every partnership we emphasize collaborative learning and offer plentiful opportunities for student leadership and community transformation.
+The CCE requires all students, within courses or in student-led programs, to engage in structured reflection in order to make critical connections between service and learning, theory and practice, the global and the local, and the elements of their individualized "K Plan."
+All of our programs foster civic, academic, and personal groth within a social justice context, and through collaborative learning our partnerships offer plentiful opportunities for student leadership and community transformation.